apache/incubator-datalab/README.md

 Gateway node (or an Edge node) is an instance(virtual machine) provisioned in a public subnet.
 It serves as an entry point for accessing user’s personal analytical environment.
 It is created by an end-user, whose public key will be uploaded there.
-Only via Edge node, Data Lab user can access such application resources as notebook servers and dataengine clusters.
+Only via Edge node, DataLab user can access such application resources as notebook servers and dataengine clusters.
 Also, Edge Node is used to setup SOCKS proxy to access notebook servers via Web UI and SSH.
 Elastic(Static) IP address is assigned to an Edge Node.

 ### Create

-In order to create Edge node using Data Lab Web UI – login and, click on the button “Upload” (Depending on authorization provider that was chosen on deployment stage, user may be taken from [LDAP](#LDAP_Authentication) or from [Azure AD (Oauth2)](#Azure_OAuth2_Authentication)).
+In order to create Edge node using DataLab Web UI – login and, click on the button “Upload” (Depending on authorization provider that was chosen on deployment stage, user may be taken from [LDAP](#LDAP_Authentication) or from [Azure AD (Oauth2)](#Azure_OAuth2_Authentication)).
 Choose user’s SSH public key and after that click on the button “Create”.
 Edge node will be deployed and corresponding instance (virtual machine) will be started.